 LONDON -- From backstop to Brexiteer, Britain's decision to leave the European Union has spawned a baffling array of new terms.

-The Associated Press deciphers some key words and phrases:
+The AP deciphers some key words and phrases:

-ARTICLE 50: Article 50 of the European Union's Lisbon Treaty sets out the procedure for a country wishing to leave the bloc and imposes a two-year countdown to that country's departure.
-Britain triggered the process on March 29, 2017, and was due to leave on March 29, 2019.
-Amid deadlock in Britain's Parliament the EU agreed a BREXTENSION until April 12, and the U.K. is now seeking a second delay.
+ARTICLE 50: Article 50 of the European Union's key Lisbon Treaty sets out the procedure for a country wishing to leave the bloc and imposes a two-year countdown to that country's departure.
+Britain triggered the process on March 29, 2017, meaning the U.K. will cease to be an EU member on March 29, 2019.

 BACKSTOP: The Brexit backstop is part of the withdrawal agreement between the EU and Britain.
 It's an insurance policy designed to ensure there are no customs checks or other border infrastructure between the U.K.'s Northern Ireland and EU member Ireland after Brexit.
 The backstop says if no other solution is found, Britain will remain in a customs union with the EU in order to keep the Irish border open.
 Opposition to the backstop from pro-Brexit British lawmakers is the main reason the deal has been defeated in Parliament